 Our passage for study is often used to teach a range of truths.
 For example: If a believer goes astray the Lord Jesus will abandon his flock to their own devices and go and seek after the one that went astray; If a brother or sister sins against us we should seek them out and remove the speck from their eye and if that doesn't work we should gang up on them; If the church fellowship decides on something, like the purchase of a new carpet, then it is agreed to in heaven; In fact, anything that at least two believers pray for in faith will be granted by God, which, by the way, is why we have major problems with unanswered prayer.

-Actually, my father always said that my grandmother had obviously taken to heart the parable of the Lost Sheep, because she went out of her way to look after his wayward brother and hardly gave him a thought.
-What is Jesus on about in this passage?
-I take it that Jesus' subject is the divine acceptance and inclusion, through forgiveness, of a lost and wayward soul.
+Actually, an old family friend always said that my grandmother had obviously taken to heart the parable of the Lost Sheep, because she went out of her way to look after her wayward son and hardly gave my father a second thought.
+So, what is Jesus on about in this passage?

-This passage contains a simple message.
-Our God is passionate for the salvation of lost and wandering humanity and he wants us to be fired by the same passion.
-When it comes to a brother or sister who has, as it was once called, "fallen from grace", we should be as passionate for their restoration as God is.
-Some immorality, relationship or intellectual quest has undermined their faith and they have drifted in their reliance upon Christ for their salvation.
+I take it that Jesus' is speaking about divine acceptance and inclusion.
+The passage is all about forgiveness of a lost and wayward soul.
+Our God is passionate for the salvation of lost and wandering humanity and Jesus wants us to be fired by the same passion.
+When it comes to a brother or sister who has, as it was once called, fallen from grace, we should be as passionate for their restoration as God is.
+Some immorality, relationship, intellectual quest, even the demands of an impossible piety, has undermined their faith and they have drifted in their reliance upon Christ for their salvation.
 When this happens, we need to get off our tails and search them out; pull out all stops so that they hear again the grace of God's unconditional forgiveness in Christ.
-We have the right to confirm to the repentant sinner God's offer to forgive their sins and the privilege to pray for the forgiveness of those who turn to Christ.

 1. Who is the sinful brother and what are we to do with them?